 The list of available system mitigations varies between different versions of Windows.
-This reason is that some system mitigations are not available on some operating system.
-The paragraph Supported

-Operating Systems and software requirements contains more information about system mitigations support in different Windows versions.
+This reason is that some system mitigations are not available on all versions of Windows.
+The paragraph Supported Operating Systems and software requirements contains more information about system mitigations support in different Windows versions.

 The Certificate Trust feature can be enabled or disabled by changing the related entry.
-In addition Internet Explorer must be added in the "Application Configuration".
+In addition, Internet Explorer must be added in the "Application Configuration".